The Bachelor’s Degree

 A Legal Studies Degree allows students the flexibility to focus on the knowledge and skills they will need to be successful in their future career plans.

 The degree entails required core and elective courses.
 Required courses give students the opportunity to acquire essential legal background and to develop needed skills.
 Elective courses allow students to focus their program of study in a specific area.
-LES 307 is designated as the UIS communications competency course.
-(Please refer to the Communication Requirement section below.)

 The Legal Studies B.A. degree requires each student to take a minimum of three hours of internship for their ECCE Engagement Experience requirement.
 Students may take up to six hours of internship; any hours beyond three will be credited as elective hours.
 Double majors may have different internship requirements and should consult with their LES and other major advisor.